 reg.fit(X,Y) # Fitting the Data set

-Let’s visualize the best fit line using Linear Regression from sklearn.
-Code is available below.
+Let’s visualize the best-fit line using Linear Regression from sklearn.
+The code is available below.

 Now let’s predict the salary Y by providing years of experience as X: